mrchrisok/OandaV20.2/README.md

 ﻿# OANDAV20.2

-Spot Forex trading middleware that provides programmatic access to the OANDA© v20 REST endpoints.
+Spot Forex trading middleware that provides programmatic access to the OANDA© v20 REST Api.

 Written in C# 7.0